 else: return b

-Sorting Function - The sorting function, which rearranges elements in a specified order, can also be associated with gradients through the concept of a "routing matrix."
+Sorting Function - It rearranges elements in a specified order, can also be associated with gradients through the concept of a "routing matrix."
 This matrix maps the rearrangement process, crucial for backpropagation in neural networks.
 For example, in a scenario where elements are sorted into a new order ($1\rightarrow3$, $2\rightarrow1$, $3\rightarrow2$), the routing process can be visualized as below:

 The routing matrix of this sorting process looks like: